Aldaviva/PagerDuty/Readme.md

     IWebhookResource webhookResource = new WebhookResource(pagerDutySecrets: "1yo7GugPm02PTHj6t34vcrZIxc9oLLVNWpk/qegNNg6I92ruxyElaklrHnw+z1gc");
     ```
-    If you have multiple webhooks pointing to the same server, you can pass multiple signing secrets in an enumerable or array.
+    If you have multiple Webhooks pointing to the same server, you can pass multiple signing secrets in an enumerable or array.

 ### Usage
 1. Create an ASP.NET Core web application.